garden-io/garden/docs/reference/action-types/Deploy/exec.md

   # If this is not specified, the deployment is always reported as "unknown", so it's highly recommended to specify
   # this command if possible.
   #
+  # If `persistent: true`, Garden will run this command at an interval until it returns a zero exit code or times out.
+  #
   # Note that if a Build is referenced in the `build` field, the command will be run from the build directory for that
   # Build action.
 If that Build has `buildAtSource: true` set, the command will be run from the source directory of
   # the Build action.
 If no `build` reference is set, the command is run from the source directory of this action.